SebLuck/Vending-Machine-/README.md

 - You can clear your input in case you made a mistake in the process.

 # Limitation
 One of the major problems with this program is that you cannot remove a product from your cart.
-If you have already added a product to your cart, for example, you will not be able to delete it.
+For example, if you have already added a product to your cart, you will not be able to delete it.

 ## Getting Started